openrelayxyz/goerli-dapp-list/README.md

 # Goerli dApp List

 This repository exists to track known applications that support Goerli.
+Please make pull requests to have your dApp added to the list.

 ## 0x Exchange